What is Service Mesh?

 Service mesh solves a major challenge in building and operating cloud-native applications by laying the foundation and API to L7 networking to gain more insight and control into the distributed application behavior.
 Service mesh provides functionality to application developers like service discovery, client-side load balancing, timeouts, retries, circuit breaking and more that work regardless of their application framework or language.
 For operators, service mesh provides a set of L7 controls over traffic routing, policy enforcement, and strong identity (authentication and authorization) and security (encryption, mTLS).
 The service mesh is also an extension point and vehicle for new functionality that can be deployed to applications through the service mesh.
 Examples of extensibility include progressive delivery, chaos engineering and operators for automating service mesh behavior.

-Organizations looking to adopt microservices and service mesh are faced with a myriad of choices in mesh providers like AWS App Mesh, Hashicorp Consul, Istio, and Linkerd.
-The process of selecting new technology with different APIs in a rapidly evolving ecosystem can be difficult and complex.
+Organizations looking to adopt microservices and service mesh are faced with a myriad of choices in mesh providers and need to also build tooling to handle security and operations.

 - Ever increasing number of service mesh options available

 - Each service mesh has a different implementation, APIs and integration points

 - Each service mesh presents a different operating model

 Teams need the ability to choose the service mesh that best suits the business and technical needs of their application.
 They require the flexibility to use any service mesh on any infrastructure with the controls to manage their diverse environment in a consistent way.